 Introducer Tips

-Most closed system catheters include a special feature that works to help reduce the risk of UTIs.
-It’s called an introducer tip and it works to shield the catheter tube from coming into contact with the bacteria often found in the first half-inch or so of the urethra.
+Most closed-system catheters include a special feature that helps reduce the risk of UTIs.
+It’s called an introducer tip, and it shields the catheter tube from coming into contact with the bacteria often found in the first half-inch or so of the urethra.
 This has been shown to be effective because the catheter has passed this area when it comes into contact with the urethra.

 Regarding Insurance Coverage for Closed System Catheters